rosen-bridge/utils/packages/service-manager/README.md

   - If all dependencies are in the appropriate state, the action proceeds.
   - If some dependencies are still not ready, the promise stored in the `pendingPromises` for this service is returned.

-- Start and Stop Operation Management:
-  - When starting a service, all its dependencies are ensured to be met before initiating the start operation.
-  - Conversely, when stopping a service, its dependents are examined to ensure a proper shutdown sequence.

-By following this implementation approach, services are started and stopped in a controlled manner, considering their dependencies and maintaining the integrity of the system.
+By overseeing the functionalities described above, we ensure that the system starts and stops services in a controlled and cascading manner, taking into account their dependencies and maintaining the integrity of the system.

 ### Service Status Change

+ServiceManager works Not only by performing action, but also by changes in service statuses.
 When a service undergoes a status change, the `ServiceManager` becomes aware of it through the `callbackHandler` function.
-In such cases, depending on the destination status, the following actions should take place:
+In such cases, depending on the next status, the following actions should take place:

-- If the destination status is "started" or "running," the dependants of the service need to be examined.
-If they have a pending "start" operation in the `pendingActions` list and all their dependencies are ready, the operation is executed along with resolving or rejecting the current operation.
+- If the next status is "started" or "running," the dependants of the service need to be examined.
+If they have a pending "start" operation in the `pendingActions` map and all their dependencies are ready, the operation is executed along with resolving or rejecting the current operation.

-- If the destination status is "dormant," all dependants of the service must be stopped.
-Additionally, all dependencies of the service should be checked, and if there are pending "stop" operations in the `pendingActions` list and their dependencies are ready, similar to the previous case, the operations are executed.
+- If the next status is "dormant," all dependants of the service must be stopped.
+Additionally, all dependencies of the service should be checked, and if there are pending "stop" operations in the `pendingActions` map and their requirements are satisfied, `stopService` is invoked.
 It is important to note that the responsibility of managing a service that is already stopped and should not be stopped again lies with the `AbstractService` itself.

 By implementing these actions based on the service status change, we ensure that the dependents are appropriately handled and that the system maintains the desired state and behavior.